elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 - 2 Classes
 	- Masters - Owners of mode of production #MoP  & Slaves
 	- Slaves - often Prisoners of War

+> [!quote] Class Struggle - #Marx
+> "The class struggle is the motor of history." - Karl Marx

 #### Features
 1. Major Economic Activity - #Hunting & Food gathering